 It put a lot pressure on how the defense would handle the high screen-and-rolls set by Zanna and/or Artis.
 Without help on the back line, and because no Panther player was in either corner, switching on the screen-and-roll would result in a footrace between a guard/forward against a frontcourt player of Wake Forest to the basket.

-Also, a rolling Zanna or Artis would be matched up against a smaller player one-on-one and would probably result in a layup or a dunk.
-Pitt, particularly Zanna, got a lot of easy baskets when the Panthers ran variations of the 4-out set.
+Also, a rolling Zanna or Artis would be matched against a smaller player one-on-one and would probably result in a layup or a dunk.
+Pitt, particularly Zanna, got a lot of easy baskets when the Panthers ran variations of the four-out set.
 When Artis set a ball-screen around the elbow, either Newkirk, Wright, or Patterson was able to get into the lane, Zanna's man rotated to help, Zanna slipped behind the defense, received a pass, and got a layup or dunk.

-While Artis looked like a true freshman at times against Wake Forest; his presence allowed Pitt to run some creative sets that we don't always get to see.
+While Artis looked like a true freshman at times against Wake Forest, his presence allowed Pitt to run some creative sets that we don't always get to see.
 I wrote in a prior article, that I was impressed with how head coach Jamie Dixon was maximizing the potential of his roster this season.
-Seeing creative 4-out sets from the Panthers, which we haven't seen a ton of in past seasons, certainly reaffirms that.
+Seeing creative four-out sets from the Panthers, which we haven't seen a ton of in past seasons, certainly reaffirms that.